Stephen D. Glazier

 Stephen D. Glazier (born Mystic, Connecticut) is an American anthropologist who specializes in comparative religion.
 Currently, he is a Senior Research Anthropologist at the Human Relations Area Files at Yale University.
 Since 1976, Glazier has conducted ethnographic fieldwork on the Caribbean island of Trinidad focusing on the Spiritual Baptists, Orisa, and Rastafari.
 He also publishes on Caribbean archaeology and prehistory.
 Glazier cataloged Irving Rouse's St. Joseph (Trinidad) and Mayo (Trinidad) collections for the Peabody Museum of Natural History.
-In 2017, Glazier retired as professor of anthropology and Graduate Faculty Fellow at the University of Nebraska, where he taught classes in general (four-field) anthropology, race and minority relations, and a graduate seminar on the anthropology of belief systems.
+In 2017, Glazier retired as professor of Anthropology and Graduate Faculty Fellow at the University of Nebraska–Lincoln, where he taught classes in general (four-field) anthropology, race and minority relations, and a graduate seminar on the anthropology of belief systems.